Mews/simpleaudiostretch/README.md

 ## Installation

-You can install the package by running the command `pip install simpleaudiostretch`
+You can install the package by running the command\
+`pip install simpleaudiostretch`
 ##  Features

 - Supports many different audio formats, including mp3, wav, and also raw audio data in the form of numpy ndarrays.
-- Its incredibly fast, especially when working with raw audio data.
+- Its really fast, especially when working with raw audio data.
-## Usage/Examples
+## Documentation

-**The full documentation for this package can be found [here](https://simpleaudiostretch.readthedocs.io/en/latest/simplestretch.html)**.
+The full documentation for this package can be found [here](https://simpleaudiostretch.readthedocs.io/en/latest/simplestretch.html).
+# Usage/Examples
+## Python
 This is an example on how you might use this library\
 In this example we take a file called `song.mp3` and make it twice as long:
 ```python